I am a marketing professional from India holding a postgraduate degree in Management. I am a health-conscious

 4. Dividend Yield

 A dividend is a portion of the company's profits that gets distributed to shareholders.
-A dividend is an indication that the company's profits are real.
+A steady dividend payout from a company is an indication that its profits are real.
 It is a great source of passive income that has the potential to grow.
 A dividend income is handy even as we enjoy the benefits of long-term capital appreciation when the share price goes up.

 Dividend yield = dividend per share/share price